 Legs: Lacquered oak.

-Pressed Polypropylen shell attached with 4 screws and cups to steel frame.
-Hyg is delivered fully assembled.
+A shell of high-strength polypropylene is mounted with four screws and cups to a wooden base.
+The Hyg chair is delivered fully assembled.

 Hyg Shell Chairs